hampusolsen/globetrotter-docs/project-description.md

 <br>

 #### Stateful and Stateless Web Services
 Also known as stateful authentication or just sessions for short, the method, as briefly mentioned above, presents more options to closely observe how clients actually use an application as well as many possibilities of tailoring the experience to each individual user.
-Let me illustrate with a quick example of something that would ***not*** be possible using JWT, or stateless authentication:
+Let me illustrate with a quick example of something that would ***not*** be possible using a simple JWT strategy:

 *You are on a e-commerce site and have put several items in your shopping cart.
 Items which you have spent a considerable amount of time carefully picking out among hundreds of other items.
 Suddenly your computer runs out of battery and shuts down, terminating all running processes, including your browser.
 Or perhaps your internet connection is lost.
 With sessions implemented you can rest assured that the shopping cart data was stored in the session storage on the server, while if the application only had been using stateless JWT tokens you would have had to find and add the items again.*